Corinne Drewery

 Corinne Drewery (born 21 September 1959) is an English singer-songwriter and fashion designer, best known for being the lead vocalist of the band Swing Out Sister.

-Early life
+Personal life

 Drewery was born in Nottingham.
 She later moved to the Lincolnshire village of Authorpe and went to South Reston Primary School, then Monks' Dyke High School and King Edward VI Grammar School in nearby Louth, then Lincoln College.
 She grew up listening to classic pop standards, as her father played in a band that provided regular support to famous stars such as Tom Jones and Sandie Shaw.
 Drewery was strongly influenced by Northern soul, visiting performances at the Winter Gardens in Cleethorpes, and referred to Northern soul tracks during an extensive interview on BBC Radio Nottingham.
 Her mother, Elaine Drewery, a former singer, is the founder of Hedgehog Care in Authorpe.
 Her brother Anton was also a singer and musician whose debut studio album, With a Little Help, was released posthumously in August 2022, six months after his death.
+She married the other major member of Swing Out Sister, Andy Connell, in June 2026.